Engrgit/algorithms/README.md

-# Teach C++
+# Random algorithm solutions with C++
-This repository is to document all my codes geared towards C++ programming language
+This repository is to document my random algorithm implementaions with C++